Prevention is key to avoid falling victim to ransomware

 - Install anti-virus/anti-malware software and keep the software (and its definition files) updated.
 Perform a scan of your systems and networks at least once a week and scan all received files.
 Removable storage devices should be scanned upon connection.

 - Update systems, applications and software to the latest version and download the latest security patches.
+If patching is not immediately possible or feasible, implement vendor-provided mitigations instead.

 Enable Microsoft Office macros only when required